edloidas/edloidas.github.io/README.md

 edloidas.github.io
 ==================

-This is the data for my personal website
+This is the data for my personal website.